VAPA Student Work

-Advanced Art and Architecture utilizes the drawing, design and construction skills attained in Art and Architecture and AP 2D and 3d and applies the conceptual knowledge of context, function and form gained in AP Art History.
+Advanced Art and Architecture utilizes the drawing, design and construction skills attained in Art and Architecture and AP 2D Design and AP3D Design and applies the conceptual knowledge of context, function and form gained in AP Art History.
 It is a project- based class.
 Students design a home in the fall term and compete in the local Architecture Foundation Design contest spring term.

-By application: Pre-Requisites: Art and Architecture and AP Art History or by permission.
+Recommended Prerequisites: Art and Architecture and AP Art History or by permission.
 11th and 12th grade only.
-Preference is given to students who have also completed ACE 3.
 Mandatory summer assignment.

 Fall Term: career exploration, LEED and sustainability, American residential architecture and architects, house design and model building project